andremotz/katzenschreck-fcats/JETSON_PYTORCH_SETUP.md

 - Verify Python 3.11 is in PATH: `which python3.11`
 - If not found, add to PATH: `export PATH=/usr/local/bin:$PATH`
 - Or use full path: `/usr/local/bin/python3.11`

+### Problem: PyTorch Version Mismatch (e.g., 2.2.2 instead of 2.1.0)

+- If you see a different PyTorch version than expected (e.g., 2.2.2), it means a CPU-only version was installed via pip
+- This happens if `pip install torch` was run without specifying the source-compiled wheel
+- Solution:
+  1. Uninstall: `pip uninstall torch torchvision -y`
+  2. Reinstall from your compiled wheel: `pip install ~/pytorch/dist/torch-*.whl --force-reinstall --no-deps`
+  3. Make sure you're in the correct virtual environment
+  4. Always use `--no-deps` when installing the compiled wheel to avoid pulling CPU-only dependencies

 ## Summary